Moorgreen Icon

 Develop business cases to deliver renewable energy interventions.

-• Via the business case review group, deputy director of estates and facilities will review for possible renewable energy schemes.
+• Via the business case review group, deputy director of estates and facilities will review for possible renewable energy schemes as part of new site strategies.
+Any development work will include for renewable and/or energy efficiency interventions.

 Ensure all applicable new building and major refurbishment projects are compliant with the NHS Net Zero Building Standard.